 The way store themes work in Shopify is more similar to those of other ecommerce platforms.

 In Shopify, you get access to a theme store containing a wide range of themes.
 There are 181 templates available in it — 12 free themes and 169 paid-for ones.
 When browsing them, you can get a full sense of how each theme is going to look and work thanks to detailed theme guides, screenshots and demo sites.

 So a key difference between the Shopify themes and the selection available in Square is variety: each and every Shopify theme has its own unique design elements, layout and aesthetic.

 Another key difference when it comes to themes is the way that Shopify lets you pay to access premium templates.
-If you opt for one of these, you’ll face a one-time cost of between $170 to $380, depending on the theme involved.
+These cost between $140 to $400, depending on the theme involved.

 The only drawback with the greater choice offered by Shopify in the template department is that choosing from a larger range of themes can be a fairly time-consuming process.
 However, the Shopify theme store comes equipped with a useful set of filters that can speed things up.
 These let you narrow down the themes on offer by price, industry category, catalog size and features.

-Square’s templates are highly functional and professional in appearance — they features clear section layouts and generous spacing that lets content breathe on the page.
+Square’s ‘site styles’ boast good aesthetics — when applying them, you can expect clear section layouts and generous spacing that lets content breathe on the page.

-But in my view, they don’t have much ‘wow factor’ — and there is very little to set one Square ‘site style’ apart from the next.
+But in my view, they don’t have much ‘wow factor’ — and there is little to set one Square ‘site style’ apart from the next.

 Shopify themes, on the other hand, give you varied layout options, interesting aesthetics and — most importantly — very ecommerce-focussed tools and features.